Gluten-Free Pumpkin Chocolate Cake

 Step 3: Mix wet ingredients:

-In a separate large mixing bowl, add melted butter, coconut sugar, maple syrup, kefir, eggs, canned pumpkin, and vanilla.
+In a separate large mixing bowl, add melted butter, coconut sugar, maple syrup, buttermilk (or kefir), eggs, canned pumpkin, and vanilla.
 Whisk well to combine.

 Step 4: Mix everything together:

-Whisk the flour mixture into the pumpkin mixture until a smooth cake batter forms.
-Do not overmix.
+Whisk the flour mixture into the pumpkin mixture thoroughly until a smooth cake batter forms.
+Let the batter rest at room temperature for 20-30 minutes.

 Step 5: Bake:

-Pour the batter into the prepared baking pan and bake in preheated oven for 35-40 minutes or until the cake begins to pull away from the sides of the pan and a toothpick inserted in the center comes out clean.
+Pour the batter into the prepared baking pan.
+Let the batter rest at room temperature for 20-30 minutes.
+Bake in a preheated oven for 35-45 minutes or until the cake begins to pull away from the sides of the pan and a toothpick inserted in the center comes out clean.

 Step 6: Let cool and decorate:

-Set the cake aside to let cool completely before cutting into squares.
-Optional; dust each square with powdered sugar or top with whipped cream or frosting.
+Set the cake aside to let it cool completely before cutting it into squares.
+Optional: dust each square with powdered sugar or top with whipped cream or frosting.

 Recipe Tips